-You can start with the following configuration for one server instance: 4 CPUs, 4 GB of memory, 4 GB of disk space.
+You can start with the following configuration for one server instance: 1 vCPU (2 vCPUs recommended), 4 GB of memory, 4 GB of disk space.
 The host hypervisor should have at least 1 Gbps network connectivity.
 (See detailed system requirements).

 Make sure to have the required privileges to the hypervisor server, so that you can create a new virtual machine instance.
 (Contact your local IT representative for this setting.)

 ECDN servers require network connectivity to the ECDN backend services.
 You need to validate this by ensuring that the endpoint

 https://api.deepcaching.com is accessible from the intranet network in which the ECDN servers will be deployed.

 In order to broadcast or view streams, you will need to ensure that any firewall is configured to allow traffic on specific ports and from specific IP address ranges.
 A firewall can reside on your local machine, on your router, or as part of your corporate network.

 Creating an ECDN instance is a 4-step process: